 Otsimo is a fantastic and inspiring app developed for children with Autistic Spectrum Disorder (ASD).
 It covers 13 areas with more than 80 activities and stories.
 Each of these segments aims to inspire learning among the students.

-This is useful to share between home ad the school, enabling teachers and parents to focus on the weak aspects of the children.
+This is useful to share between home and school, enabling teachers and parents to focus on the weak aspects of the children.

 9. Video Scheduler